MarwanTamimi/MarwanTamimi/README.md

 - **Operating Systems:** Windows, macOS, Linux

-## 📈 Projects
+## 📈 Future Projects
+- **CyberAware:** Currently working with my supervisor to publish "CyberAware" in an academic journal.
+We are planning to test the game with over 50 participants to evaluate its effectiveness in educating users on cybersecurity.
+[Try CyberAware here](https://ma1u20.itch.io/cyberaware).
-- **Quiplash Enhanced:** An improved version of Quiplash using Azure cloud services to enhance functionality and scalability.
+- **Quiplash:** An improved version of Quiplash using Azure cloud services to enhance functionality and scalability.

 ## 📫 How to Reach Me
 - **LinkedIn:** [Your LinkedIn](https://www.linkedin.com/in/marwan-altamimi-189258316/)
 - **Email:** MarwanAltamimi@outlook.com

-## ⚡ Fun Fact
-- I love exploring new technologies and applying them in creative ways!